Jesuits: Political intrigue

-The Jesuits were temporarily banished from France in 1594 after a man named Jean Châtel tried to assassinate the king of France, Henri IV.
+The Jesuits were temporarily banished from France in 1594 after Jean Châtel tried to assassinate the king of France, Henri IV.
 Under questioning, Châtel revealed that he had been educated by the Jesuits of the Collège de Clermont.
 The Jesuits were accused of inspiring Châtel's attack.
 Two of his former teachers were exiled and a third was hanged.
 The Collège de Clermont was closed, and the building was confiscated.
 The Jesuits were banned from France, although this ban was quickly lifted and the school eventually reopened.

 In England, Henry Garnet, one of the leading English Jesuits, was hanged for misprision of treason because of his knowledge of the 1605 Gunpowder Plot.
 The Plot was the attempted assassination of James VI and I, his family, and most of the Protestant aristocracy in a single attack, by blowing up the Houses of Parliament.
 Another Jesuit, Oswald Tesimond, managed to escape arrest for his involvement in this plot.